Attractive Nuisance: What It Is and Why You Should Care

 • Is there an age limit under the attractive nuisance doctrine?

 Attractive nuisance laws vary by state and case.
-Generally, attractive nuisance doctrine applies to children 12 years of age and younger but may include teenagers depending on the circumstances.
+Generally, the attractive nuisance doctrine applies to children 12 years of age and younger but may include teenagers depending on the circumstances.
 Texas, however, has no age limit.

 • How does an attractive nuisance affect your homeowner’s insurance premiums?